arelysrsd87/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
 # Overview of the analysis
-In this project, we use Python to build and evaluate several machine learning models to predict credit risk.
-We adopted the following procedure:
-- Oversample the data using the RandomOverSampler and SMOTE algorithms.
-- Undersample the data using the ClusterCentroids algorithm.
-- Use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
-- Compare two machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier.
-We will evaluate the performance of these models and make a recommendation on whether they should be used to predict credit risk.
+Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, you’ll oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
+Then, you’ll use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
+Next, you’ll compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
+Once you’re done, you’ll evaluate the performance of these models and make a written recommendation on whether they should be used to predict credit risk.
 # Results
 ## RandomOVerSampler
 ![RandomOVerSampler](https://github.com/arelysrsd87/Credit_Risk_Analysis/blob/main/Images/NaiveRandomOversampling.jpg)